This occurs during or within the first 24 hours of a blood transfusion.

 - ABO/Rh mismatch

-- Red cell alloantibodies (non-ABO) as a result of patient immunisation from previous pregnancy or transfusion.(2)
+- Red cell alloantibodies (non-ABO) as a result of patient immunisation from previous pregnancy or transfusion.(1)

-- Rare cases when Group O donor platelets with high titres of anti-A and/or anti-B are transfused to a non-Group O recipient.(2)
+- Rare cases when Group O donor platelets with high titres of anti-A and/or anti-B are transfused to a non-Group O recipient.(1)

-There is immunologic destruction of transfused red cells, due to incompatibility of antigen on transfused cells with antibody in the recipient circulation.
+Transfused red cells are destroyed, due to incompatibility of antigen on transfused cells with antibody in the recipient circulation.

-The most common cause is transfusion of ABO/Rh incompatible blood due to clerical errors or patient identification errors such as improper labelling of samples, administering blood to the wrong patient or testing errors.(2) As little as 10 mL of incompatible blood can produce symptoms of an acute haemolytic reaction (1).
-ABO/Rh incompatibility occurs in about 1:40 000 transfusions.(1)
+The most common cause is transfusion of ABO/Rh incompatible blood due to clerical errors or patient identification errors such as improper labelling of samples, administering blood to the wrong patient or testing errors.(1) As little as 10 mL of incompatible blood can produce symptoms of an acute haemolytic reaction (2).
+ABO/Rh incompatibility occurs in about 1:40 000 transfusions.(2)

-Another cause of this type of transfusion reaction can be the presence of red cell alloantibodies (non-ABO) in the patient’s plasma which have not been previously identified.
+This may also occur in the presence of non-ABO red cell alloantibodies in the patient’s plasma which have not been previously identified.
 Occasionally a patient may have an antibody at levels below the detection capabilities of the antibody screening method or a clerical error occurs in the labelling of patient samples.
 Rarely is it caused by emergency uncrossmatched blood being given to an alloimmunised patient.

 Clinically assess patients for common features of haemolysis occurring within 24 hours of transfusion.